koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_13_the-elementary-logistics-functions.md

-# The elementary logistics functions:
+# Slide 13 of Lecture 1 contains information about The elementary logistics functions:
 Transportation, warehousing and transshipment are the elementary logistics functions.
 A key issue is: what questions could management have regarding these functions?

 # The image in slide 13 of Lecture 1 is illustrating the three fundamental logistics functions that are the building blocks of supply chain management: